-- Yiaourti Thick, tangy sheep’s-milk yoghurt is something to savour, best eaten with honey, walnuts or fruit.
+- Yiaourti This thick, tangy sheep’s-milk yoghurt is something to savour, and best eaten with honey, walnuts or fruit.

 Cretan paximadia (rusks), a hangover from times of famine, are made from barley flour or whole wheat and double-baked to produce a hard, dry cracker that can keep, literally, for years.
-Don’t miss the excellent and popular dish called dakos (or koukouvagia and kouloukopsomo), often categorised as a salad on menus, where the rusks are moistened with water or oil and topped with tomato, olive oil and creamy myzithra (sheep’s-milk cheese).
+Don’t miss the excellent and popular dish called dakos (also known as koukouvagia and kouloukopsomo), in which the rusks are moistened with water or oil and topped with tomato, olive oil and creamy myzithra (sheep’s-milk cheese).

-Fish is usually sold by weight in restaurants and it is customary to pick from the day's catch displayed on ice in a glass case or in the kitchen, or brought to your table.
+Fish is usually sold by weight in restaurants.
+You will usually be asked to pick from the day's catch displayed on ice in a glass case or in the kitchen, or brought to your table.
 Make sure it’s weighed (raw) so you don’t get a shock when the bill arrives, as fresh fish is not cheap.
-The choice fish for grilling are tsipoura (sea bream), lavraki (sea bass) and fangri (bream), while smaller fish such as barbounia (red mullet) and maridha (whitebait) are lightly fried.
+Fish is often grilled whole and drizzled with ladholemono (lemon and oil dressing).
+Smaller fish such as barbounia (red mullet) and maridha (whitebait) are lightly fried.
 Octopus is grilled, marinated or stewed in wine sauce.

 Specialty Cretan Dishes

-Cretan tavernas usually offer the full range of Greek one-pot stews, casseroles and mayirefta (ready-cooked meals) in addition to food cooked to order (tis oras) such as grilled meats.
+Cretan tavernas usually offer the full range of Greek one-pot stews, casseroles and mayirefta (ready-cooked meals), in addition to food cooked to order (tis oras) such as grilled meats.
 The most common mayirefta are mousakas (baked layers of eggplant or zucchini, minced meat and potatoes topped with cheese sauce), pastitsio (layers of buttery macaroni and seasoned minced lamb), yemista (stuffed vegetables), yuvetsi (a hearty dish of baked meat or poultry in a fresh tomato sauce with kritharaki, rice-shaped pasta), stifadho (meat, game or seafood cooked with onions in a tomato puree), soutzoukakia (meat rissoles in tomato sauce) and hohlioi (snails).
 Meat is commonly baked with potatoes, with lemon and oregano, or braised in tomato-based stews or casseroles (kokkinisto).

-But then there are the Cretan specialties that should not be missed.
-As you travel, you’ll see the flocks of lamb and goat that figure so prominently in Cretan mountain cuisine, and Cretans have their own way of barbecuing called ofto, in which big chunks of meat are grilled upright around hot coals.
-In parts of Crete meat is cooked tsigariasto (sautéed).
+And then there are the Cretan specialties that should not be missed.
+As you travel, you’ll see the flocks of lamb and goat that figure so prominently in Cretan mountain cuisine, and Cretans have their own way of barbecuing called ofto or antikristo, in which big chunks of meat are slow-roasted upright around hot coals.
+In parts of Crete, meat is cooked tsigariasto (sautéed).

 - Arni (lamb) me stamnagathi In this favourite Cretan specialty, local lamb is cooked to tenderness with a popular wild green called stamnagathi.
-You may also find the dish with katsiki goat.
+You may also find the dish with katsiki (young goat).

 - Boureki Richly layered cheese and vegetable pie.

-- Hirina apakia (pork delicacy) It takes an involved, multiday process to create this delicious smoked pork.
-The meat is first marinated in vinegar for several days, and then smoked over a fire of local herbs.
+- Hirina apakia It takes an involved, multi-day process to create this delicious smoked pork.
+The meat is first marinated in vinegar for several days, and then smoked over a fire stoked with local herbs.
 It can also be served cold in thin slices.

 - Hohlioi (snails) Collected after rainfall and prepared in dozens of interesting ways: try hohlioi bourbouristoi, simmered in wine or vinegar and rosemary, or snails stewed with hondros (cracked wheat).
 Cretans eat more snails than the French do and even export to France.

-- Kouneli (rabbit) Local favourite stewed (stifado) with rosemary and rizmarato (vinegar).
+- Kouneli (rabbit) Local favourite stewed (stifadho) with rosemary and rizmarato (vinegar).

 - Soupies (cuttlefish) Excellent stewed with wild Cretan fennel.